upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 Overview
 =========

 The **EEG Tug of War Game** is a Python-based application that leverages Electroencephalography (EEG) signals to create an interactive two-player game.
 Players control the movement of a ball on the screen by modulating their brain activity, specifically the Alpha and Beta frequency bands.
 The game uses the Lab Streaming Layer (LSL) protocol to acquire real-time EEG data, processes the signals to calculate relative power in the Alpha and Beta bands, and translates these into forces that move the ball.
-The first player to push the ball to the opponent's side wins the game.
+The first player aims to push the ball onto the opponent’s side to score and win the game.
 The application is built using the `pygame` library for the graphical interface and integrates with `pylsl` for EEG data acquisition.

 Features
 =========